-8 Tips on Internal Linking
+8 Tips on Internal Linking for Better SEOHow to

 Links are always a milestone in SEO.
-Somebody buys tons of backlinks in chase of link juice and forgets the main thing – quality.
+Somebody buys tons of backlinks in chase of link equity and forgets the main thing – quality.
 Somebody spares no efforts to ‘PageRank Sculpting’.
 But the point is in combined activities.
 And in this post we’ll talk about the nuts and bolts of your website optimization – internal linking and its must-haves.

 Why Is Internal Linking Important for Your Website?